Loading Golf Stats...

 More Fantasy News

-Kokrak fired a five-under 66 in the final round of the Dell Technologies Championship to jump into a tie for 24th place.
+Kokrak carded a six-under 66 in the final round of the BMW Championship to finish tied for 15th place.